Office of Student Life & Engagement

 Membership Dues or Fees: None

 Description: Jeff Cares for Kids aims to engage members of the Jefferson community with children with disabilities, both through direct interaction and shadowing experts in the field.
 Our mission also includes educating the Jefferson community about children with special needs.
-Activities include volunteering at the HMS School for Children with Cerebral Palsy and at the Variety Club afterschool program for children with intellectual disabilities, shadowing at Jefferson and the Cerebral Palsy Clinic at the Nemours Children's Hospital, and educational patient and family panels.
+Activities include volunteering with the Young Athletes Program alongside Jefferson PT/OT students, shadowing at Nemours Children's Health, and educational patient and family panels.

 Contact Information